The 25 Top Things to Do in La Paz Mexico + Practical Tips

 There’s also a dedicated center for artworks called the Governor’s Palace, which is a historic building where you can visit exhibitions and see potters, glassmakers, and local artists displaying their talent.

-20. Take a Tour to Another Popular Destination in Baja Peninsula
+20. Take a Tour to Another Popular Destination in the Baja Peninsula

 Even though you will love La Paz, there are many other pretty cities that you should visit while you are there.

-Both cities also have many amazing day trip opportunities, which I will discuss in another post.
+Both cities also have many amazing day trip opportunities, which you can read about in my dedicated post (linked above)

 21. Experience the Nightlife